greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

 Audience: {who_loves_it}
 ```

 The full embedding matrix is 80,937 × 512 values, stored as float16 to halve memory (from ~195MB to ~79MB).
-At runtime, the server loads this matrix into memory once at startup and uses a numpy dot product for search — cosine similarity against the full matrix.
+At runtime, the server loads this matrix into memory once at startup and uses a numpy dot product for search (cosine similarity against the full matrix of movie vectors).

 **UMAP dimensionality reduction.** The last step of the data pipeline involves projecting the 512-dimensional context vectors to 2D using the [UMAP](https://umap-learn.readthedocs.io/) (Uniform Manifold Approximation and Projection) algorithm.
 The result is an approximation of the high-dimensional space that preserves some of the global and local structure while making the overall point cloud viewable in two dimensions.